 That’s why I love using parchment paper for muffin liners.
 It takes a few extra minutes to form the paper around a small cup and they can be a little trickier to fill, but you can really stuff them.
 Put them in a white box and you’ve got yourself some fancy pants bakery looking muffins too.

 Here’s a tutorial on how to make the muffin liners.

-If you’re opting for the traditional route, you’ll end up with about 16 muffins and need 20 to 25 minutes in the oven.
+If you’re opting for the traditional route and fill the muffins 1/2 to 3/4-way full, you’ll end up with about 16 muffins and need 20 to 25 minutes in the oven.
 So whichever method you choose, just adjust the bake time accordingly.

 Then you’ll be on your way to sweet, tart and tasty breakfast glory.
-The end of the year isn’t here just yet so if you need something to bring to brunch or Christmas with the in-laws or just to have on hand to soak up all the champagne on New Years, these Cranberry Rosemary Muffins with White Chocolate Crumble are going to be the best treat.
+The end of the year isn’t here just yet so if you need something to bring to brunch or Christmas with the in-laws or just to have on hand to soak up all the champagne on New Years, these cranberry rosemary muffins with the best white chocolate crumble are it!